kraudy/ibmi_os/README.md

 The same goes for storage, it was not possible to increase it dynamically without changes to the machine and the software running on it.

 > Big companies running 24/7 operations would not be too happy about changing all their software to update the hardware.
+Remember that these were the only companies that could affort a mainframe at the time.

 There was a need for a better way to manage resources independently, improve them and scale.

 For a machine, there are basically 2 important parts: **Computation** and **Storage**.
-IBM knew this very well and decided that to really improve the technology, they needed to separate these two and **abstract** them to the high-level implementations with an intermediary layer.
+IBM knew this very well and decided that to really improve the technology, they needed to separate these two and **abstract** them to the **higher-level** implementations with an **intermediary layer**.

 To **abstract Storage**, a single representation of all the system storage was needed.
-The idea of [Single-level storage (SLS)](https://en.wikipedia.org/wiki/Single-level_store) started emerging with the *HLS* (Higher Level System), and the [Future Systems project (FS)](https://en.wikipedia.org/wiki/IBM_Future_Systems_project).
+The idea of [Single-level storage (SLS)](https://en.wikipedia.org/wiki/Single-level_store) started emerging with the **HLS** (Higher Level System), and the [Future Systems project (FS)](https://en.wikipedia.org/wiki/IBM_Future_Systems_project).

 To **abstract Computation**, a machine that *natively* executed high-level procedural languages ([FORTRAN](https://en.wikipedia.org/wiki/Fortran), [COBOL](https://en.wikipedia.org/wiki/COBOL), [PL/i](https://en.wikipedia.org/wiki/PL/I), [APL](https://en.wikipedia.org/wiki/APL_(programming_language)), [RPG](https://en.wikipedia.org/wiki/IBM_RPG)) was needed, but without interpretation downtime (like the [Java virtual machine (JVM)](https://en.wikipedia.org/wiki/Java_virtual_machine)).

-If that is not enough, this new system also needed to be backwards compatible with previous older systems.
+If that was not enough, this new system also needed to be backwards compatible with previous older systems.

 This movement towards a unified IBM product line was called [***Project Fort Knox***](https://en.wikipedia.org/wiki/IBM_AS/400#Fort_Knox).
 Needless to say, this was an incredibly ambitious project that needed a large number of breakthroughs in many areas at the time, which led to the ***Project Fort Knox*** being terminated.

-> Actually, ***Project Fort Knox*** was one of IBM top most time/resource consuming projects.
+> Actually, ***Project Fort Knox*** was one of IBM top 3 most time/resource consuming projects.

 The seed of these ideas set a firm base for the future of IBM and paved the way for the new generation of machines: The **System/38**.